simonprovost/scikit-longitudinal/docs/API/preprocessors/feature_selection/correlation_feature_selection_per_group.md

 cfs_longitudinal.fit(X, y)
 ```

-1. Either define the features_group manually or use a pre-set from the LongitudinalDataset class.
+1. Define the features_group manually or use a pre-set from the LongitudinalDataset class.
+If the data was from the ELSA database, you could have used the pre-sets such as `.setup_features_group('elsa')`.
-2. Either define the non-longitudinal features manually or use a pre-set from the LongitudinalDataset class.
+2. Define the non-longitudinal features manually or use a pre-set from the LongitudinalDataset class.
+If the data was from the ELSA database, you could have used the pre-sets such as `.setup_features_group('elsa')`, then the non-longitudinal features would have been automatically set.
 3. Choose among the search methods: "greedySearch" or "exhaustiveSearch" (default).
 4. Enable parallel processing or not.
 5. Set the number of CPUs to use for parallel processing.
 Here we use 4 CPUs.
 This means that the CFS algorithm will use 4 CPUs for parallel processing.
 Or in another word, that each CFS running on each set of longitudinal attributes waves will have as much as dedicated CPUs available.
 If not enough CPUs, the algorithm will wait for the next available CPU to start the next CFS.